JetBrains/kotlin-web-site/docs/topics/compatibility-guide-18.md

 > **Deprecation cycle**:
 >
 > - 1.6.20: report a warning (or an error in the progressive mode) when private constructor of a sealed class
->   is called outside of that class
+>   is called outside that class
 > - 1.8.0: use default visibility rules for private constructors (call can be resolved to it only if it is inside corresponding class),
->   the old behavior can be brought back temporarily by specifying `-XXLanguage:-UseConsistentRulesForPrivateConstructorsOfSealedClasses`
+>   the old behavior can be brought back temporarily by specifying the `-XXLanguage:-UseConsistentRulesForPrivateConstructorsOfSealedClasses`
 >   compiler argument

 ### Prohibit using operator `==` on incompatible numeric types in builder inference context